 Lindsay is a multi-disciplinary artist, curator, and producer working in the arts and not-for-profit sector.
 Lindsay’s devotes most of her time exploring creative ways that accessibility aesthetics impacts curatorial arts, arts culture and design thinking.
 As an artist with a disability, Lindsay is motivated by a desire to build more opportunities and spaces with different bodies in mind and to highlight the ways that activism and disability arts culture is reshaping Canada’s arts ecology.
 Lindsay holds a Bachelor of Fine Arts from Emily Carr University and a Bachelor of Graphic Design from OCAD University.

-Emily is the Outreach and Development Manager at Creative Users.
+Emily is the Project Manager at Creative Users Projects.
 With a background in the public sector, she has worked for the federal government and in higher education, researching, designing and developing accessible websites, virtual exhibitions and content.
 She has a keen interest in the intersection of access and design, and the human factors of sustainability.

 Board of directors